- Mechanism

 Potential Benefits

-• Somatic Growth Stimulation: Animal models show significant effects on somatic growth, supporting its investigation for growth hormone deficiencies (Lee et al., 2018).
+- Somatic Growth Stimulation: Animal models show significant effects on somatic growth, supporting its investigation for pediatric growth hormone deficiencies (Lee et al., 2018).

-• Elevated IGF-1 Levels: Clinical trials confirm sustained increases in serum IGF-1 levels across various populations, including those with chronic conditions (NCT00395291).
+- Elevated IGF-1 Levels: Clinical trials confirm sustained increases in serum IGF-1 levels across various populations, including those with chronic kidney disease (NCT00395291).

 Where to Buy MK-677 (Ibutamoren)